PokemonAutomation/Microcontroller/Wiki/Software/Windows-ArduinoLeonardo.md

 4. Click on "Save and generate .hex file!".

 After a while, you should get a confirmation box saying it was successful.
-You should now see a file `TurboA-ProMicro.hex` in the folder of the programs.
+You should now see a file `TurboA-ArduinoLeonardo.hex` in the folder of the programs.

 <img src="images/tutorial-windows-leonardo-1.png">